 I'm behind in submitting experience reports.
 Can I submit all four years in one report if I had the same job the entire time?

 No, you cannot submit all four years of experience in one report.
 Even if you are behind in experience reporting, you still must submit reports that are of the duration outlined in Experience Guideline 1.
-Note that you can submit all reports at once.
+However, you can submit all reports at the same time (although not recommended because there is no opportunity for feedback with interim submissions and you risk getting all reports denied due to insufficient content).

 FAQs pertaining to Engineering Licensee and Geoscience Licensee applications:

-A table on the Engineering Licensee and Geoscience Licensee page provides the combination of academic and experience requirements for engineering licencee or geoscience licencee.
+A table on the Engineering Licensee and Geoscience Licensee page provides the combination of academic and experience requirements for engineering licensee or geoscience licensee.

-These terms have the same meaning and are used interchangeably in engineering and geoscience licencee registration.
-They refer to the limitation of the area of practice in which an engineering licencee and geoscience licencee holders are allowed to work.
+These terms have the same meaning and are used interchangeably in engineering and geoscience licensee registration.
+They refer to the limitation of the area of practice in which an engineering licensee and geoscience licensee holders are allowed to work.

-An applicant must nominate four or more Canadian or American referees with first-hand (supervisory or in a review capacity) knowledge of the applicant’s work.
-Names of referees are provided by the applicant on the application form.
-At least three of the referees must be a Professional Engineer, Professional Geoscientist, Engineering Licensee or Geoscience Licensee.
+An applicant must nominate four or more referees with first-hand (supervisory or in a review capacity) knowledge of the applicant’s work.
+Names of referees are provided by the applicant through the online application.
+At least three of the referees must be a Professional Engineer or Professional Geoscientist registered in Canada or the US, or an Engineering Licensee or Geoscience Licensee (or equivalent) registered in Canada.
 If experience outside Canada or the United States must be verified, additional referees are required.